AllPoland/unbeatAP/README.md

 # What does this change about the game?
 When you're connected to Archipelago, your progress is completely separate - any scores you set, challenges you complete, etc. will not affect your normal save.

+Most songs and characters are locked, and must be unlocked by collecting their respecting song/character items in the multiworld.

 The goal of the randomizer is to reach 100 rating.
 This rating is calculated using a modified version of the vanilla "STAR" rating system, except instead of only taking your top 25 scores, it aggregates all of your scores in a manner similar to ranking systems in other rhythm games like OSU.